kreimanlab/VariationalPrototypeReplaysCL/README.md

 # Variational Prototype Replays for Continual Learning
 Authors: Mengmi Zhang, Tao Wang, Joo Hwee Lim, and Gabriel Kreiman, and Jiashi Feng

 This repository contains an implementation of a few-shot continual learning method for preventing catastrophic forgetting in object classification tasks.
-Our paper is currently under review.

 Arxiv version is [HERE](https://arxiv.org/abs/1905.09447).